 Animal Kingdom Lodge Villas

 You can, but other Disney hotels, which are not DVC resorts, will cost you a lot more points.
-For example, a week in a studio at the Beach Club Villas anytime in October 2010 will cost 105 points.
-By comparison, a week in a standard room at the Yacht Club at the same time will cost 352 points.
+For example, a week in a studio at the Beach Club Villas in early October 2014 will cost 107 points.
+By comparison, a week in a standard room at the Yacht Club at the same time will cost 350 points.

 You can use your points to pay for hotels at Disney resorts around the world - Disneyland in California, Disneyland Resort Paris, Hong Kong Disneyland Resort and the Toyko Disney Resort.
 Again, you will end up using a lot more points this way.
-Taking the above example, a week long stay in a standard view room at the Disneyland Hotel in California in October 2010 would cost you 192 points and a week long stay in the Newport Bay Club at Disneyland Resort Paris (very similar in theming to the Beach Club) in late October 2010 would cost you 193 points.
+Taking the above example, a week long stay in a standard view room at the Disneyland Hotel in California in October 2014 would cost you 256 points and a week long stay in the Newport Bay Club at Disneyland Resort Paris (very similar in theming to the Beach Club, although not as luxurious) in mid October 2014 would cost you 246 points.

 You can also use your points to pay for Disney Cruises.
 Remember that the cruises are priced in points per person, rather than per night.
 The number of points per person may seem expensive, but don’t forget that the price does include meals and onboard entertainment, which of course isn’t the case in any other Disney hotel.
 Can I use my points for vacations other than Disney?